 In order to be considered full time for academic purposes, students

-Note: After the completion of the Ph.D. comprehensive exams, the minimum credit load
+Note: After the completion of the Ph.D. comprehensive exam (part two), the minimum credit load

-requirement for full-time status for academic purposes is one (1) credit.
+requirement for full-time status is one (1) credit.

 A student must be enrolled for at least one (1) credit each semester while completing the degree.